ssim3/NextSteamSale/README.md

 ## Modules:

-Selenium : pip install selenium pandas : pip install pandas
+Selenium : pip install selenium <br>
+Pandas : pip install pandas

 ## Requirements:
 If you download all files, ensure that chromedriver.exe is placed in the same directory as the program